takuphilchan/takuphilchan/README.md

-- 👋 Hi, I’m @takuphilchan
+- 👋 Hi, I’m Phillip Chananda @takuphilchan
-- 👀 I’m software development and artificial intelligence.
+- 👀 I’m a software developer.
 - 🌱 I’m currently learning masters software engineering.
 - 💞️ I’m looking to collaborate on software development projects and artificial intelligence projects.
-- 📫 How to reach me email: phillipchananda@qq.com or takuphilchan@gmail.com / facebook: Phillip Chananda / whatsapp and mobile: +86 158 7179 2071.
+- 📫 How to reach me email: takuphilchan@gmail.com / linkedIn: Phillip Chananda / facebook: Phillip Chananda / whatsapp and mobile: +86 158 7179 2071.

 <!---
 takuphilchan/takuphilchan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.